Roman Coins of Nisibisa mini-theme.

 Coin sources: BMC Greek, Mesopotamia.
 1988.
 Of course, some coins of Nisibis are in SNGs (Danish, 12 pieces in volume VII.
 Righetti, 8 pieces.
 Lewis, 0 pieces.
 Hunterian, 9 pieces), but SNGs are all without commentary.

 Butcher, Kevin.
 Roman Provincial Coins.
-A wonderful thin book which I love, but it has very little about Nisibis (on page 104).
+A wonderful thin book which I love, but it has very little about Nisibis (what it has is on page 104).

 Roman Provincial Coinage on-line: https://rpc.ashmus.ox.ac.uk/search/browse?volume_id=15&number=&city_id=667&region_id=&province_id=&subprovince_id=&reign_id=&obverse_inscription_simplified=&reverse_inscription_simplified=&obverse_design=&reverse_design=&metal_id=&weight_min=&weight_max=&diameter_min=&diameter_max=&format=